Qualifying, Prelim, & Final Exams

 The decision to pass or fail a student will be made by the graduate faculty of the Department following the Qualifying Exam and will be made on the basis of the score in the written Qualifying Exam, grades in formal courses, and the recommendation of the Thesis Advisor.
 A student who fails the Qualifying Exam may repeat the examination in the subsequent semester.
 A student who fails the examination twice will not be allowed to continue in the PhD program.

 The Preliminary Examination is intended to prove the student is making satisfactory progress toward the PhD and may be taken any time after successful completion of the Qualifying Examination.
-Prior to scheduling, the student must select a Thesis Committee in consultation with his/her advisor and submit a Request for Appointment of Doctoral Examination Committee at least 3 weeks prior to the exam and submit the Dissertaion Proposal, date, time, and location at least 1 week prior to the exam to the Graduate Programs Office (107 TB).
-The Preliminary Examination will consist of a written Thesis Proposal and an oral presentation before the Thesis Committee.
-Passage of the Preliminary Examination will be determined based upon the vote of the Thesis Committee.
+Prior to scheduling, the student must select a Doctoral Examination Committee in consultation with his/her advisor and submit a Request for Appointment of Doctoral Examination Committee at least 3 weeks prior to the exam and submit the Dissertaion Proposal at least 1 week prior to the exam to the Graduate Programs Office.
+The Preliminary Examination will consist of a written Dissertation Proposal and an oral presentation before the Doctoral Examination Committee.
+Passage of the Preliminary Examination will be determined based upon the vote of the Doctoral Examination Committee.
 A student who fails the Preliminary Examination must wait a minimum of six months before retaking the examination.

 The Final Examination may be taken no earlier than six months after successful passing of the preliminary examination.
-Prior to scheduling, the student must select a Thesis Committee in consultation with his/her advisor and submit a Request for Appointment of Doctoral Examination Committee, abstract, vita, date, time, location, and dissertation title at least 3 weeks prior to the exam to the Graduate Programs Office (107 TB).
-The student must submit their dissertation to their committee at least 2 weeks prior to te exam.
+Prior to scheduling, the student must select a Doctoral Examination Committee in consultation with his/her advisor and submit a Request for Appointment of Doctoral Examination Committee at least 3 weeks prior to the exam to the Graduate Programs Office.
+The student must submit their dissertation to their committee at least 2 weeks prior to the exam.
+Passage of the Final Examination will be determined based upon the vote of the Doctoral Examination Committee.